abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/5-Angular-Services.md

 - Notes:
   - this technique is especially useful for testing, where we can use mock services to simulate different scenarios without making actual API calls or changing the production code.
   - Also this pattern can be used when working with abstract classes or interfaces, where we can provide different implementations of the same interface based on the context or environment.

 ---

+#### Providers in lazy-loaded modules

+- When using lazy-loaded modules in Angular, each lazy-loaded module has its own injector that is a direct child of the parent module's injector
+- This means that services provided in a lazy-loaded module are scoped to that module and its components
+  - If a service is provided in both the parent module and the lazy-loaded module, the lazy-loaded module's service will take precedence for components within that module
+  - This allows for better encapsulation and separation of concerns, as services can be scoped to specific modules without affecting the global application state or other modules

+> providers of eagerly loaded modules are merged with providers of the root module.
+In other words, **Angular has a single injector for all eagerly loaded modules**.

+---